vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

 ### I did not open this issue, but it is relevant to me, what can I do to help?

-Anyone experiencing the same issue is welcome to provide a minimal reproduction following the above steps in by opening a new issue.
+Anyone experiencing the same issue is welcome to provide a minimal reproduction following the above steps by opening a new issue.

-### I think my reproduction is good enough, why aren't you looking into it quicker?
+### I think my reproduction is good enough, why aren't you looking into it quickly?

 We look into every Next.js issue and constantly monitor open issues for new comments.